Understanding Relative Energy Deficiency in Sport (RED-S): Symptoms and Treatment

 This impaired communication between the brain and ovaries can lead to hypothalamic amenorrhea, the partial or full suppression of one’s menstrual cycle.
 According to Dr. Afriyie-Gray, “losing one’s period in this way is often normalized within certain sports, including distance running, dance, and gymnastics.
 Because it’s very common to have hypothalamic amenorrhea in those situations, people say, ‘That’s how it is.
 It’s just normal.’
 It’s not quite normal because you are at risk for injuries that could affect the sport.”

-J. Mica Guzman, MD, a board-certified family medicine specialist who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute, warns, “Certain athletes may view amenorrhea as a sign of dedication to their sport.
+J. Mica Guzman, MD, a board-certified sports medicine specialist who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute, warns, “Certain athletes may view amenorrhea as a sign of dedication to their sport.
 In women’s sports, particularly at the middle school, high school, and collegiate levels, it’s sometimes seen as a rite of passage that you have to lose your menses, and that means that you’re an athlete that’s serious.”

 A recent article in Runner’s World magazine argues that RED-S may be underdiagnosed in male athletes because loss of menstruation is the most widely-recognized sign that an athlete has an energy deficiency.
 “Male athletes can also develop hypothalamic hypogonadism due to RED-S, which manifests as decreased libido or reproductive function,” shares Dr. Guzman.